Three US Navy aircraft carriers are patrolling the Pacific Ocean at the same time. And China's not happy - Local News 8

 “We have returned Theodore Roosevelt to sea as a symbol of hope and inspiration, and an instrument of national power because we are TR,” the Roosevelt’s commander, Capt.
 Carlos Sardiello, said in a statement.

-The Reagan returned to sea in late May after crew members were placed under restricted movements at its home port in Japan to ensure it went to sea without any Covid-19 cases.
+The Reagan returned to sea in late May after crew members were placed under restricted movements at its home port in Japan to ensure it deployed without any Covid-19 cases.
 It has also been loaded with more than 1,000 tons of ordnance — “enough combat power to cause the ship to sit five inches lower on the waterline,” a US Navy statement said.

+The move comes after the US Pacific Fleet said last month that all its forward-deployed submarines were at sea conducting operations in the western Pacific.
+No numbers were given, but experts said it likely involved more than eight of the hard-to-track, fast-attack vessels.

+Carl Schuster, a former director of operations at the US Pacific Command’s Joint Intelligence Center, said it wasn’t a coincidence.

 US-China tensions